-For the event FUTURE CITY at the Line Up of Vienna Art Week at MAK Vienna, I invited three creatives to collaborate and show perspectives for the future of cities.
+For the event FUTURE CITY at MAK Vienna, I invited three creatives to collaborate and show perspectives for the future of cities.
 I asked: In the not too distant future, how will we get from home to work?
 How will we dress and express ourselves?
 How will we nourish ourselves?

 Form follows function: The most famous slogan in design.
 First formulated by Louis Sullivan in the late 19th century, it became a basic principle for rationalist design in the sixties of the last century.
 With machine learning, ‘form follows function’ turns to ‘form learns function’.

 The Emotibot concept by Mario Gagliardi was published in Green Newspaper, the leading Technology News in Korea.